gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 ##### Applying the default sort order

-The way per-country data is sorted in our table sounds like something that the table itself should be responsible for.
+Sorting per-country data in our table is probably something that the table itself should be responsible for.
 If so, we need a way for the table to store data sorted in a particular way.
 For that, we'll need to add state to the `CountryTable` component, and initialize the state in a constructor.

 1. In the `CountryTable` class, add the following constructor:
     ```javascript